 Washington DC, in year 2000.
-The sequence of images and videos of American football
+The sequence of images and videos of American football players

-events happened in the past decade in America.
+in the past decade in America.

-The artist took photographs of football games playing on TV as armature; then utilized
+The artist took photographs of football games playing on TV as armature; then utilized digital

-Embedded with emotions, she contemplates social and political issues; ponders questions on the veracity of
+emotions, she contemplates social and political issues; ponders questions on the veracity of

 history, the interpretation of the mass media; extrapolates into future expectations.

 "The Voting Game" created 2008

-The artist uses humor and satire as a vehicle to explore the 2008 presidential election
+The artist uses humor and satire as a vehicle to explore the 2008 presidential election and its

-these photographic images using a digital camera in front of the television screen as if she were at the
+photographic images using a digital camera in front of the television screen as if she were at the

 scene.
 The images were then digitally manipulated.
 Her desire was to isolate an image and freeze

 the moments of wit, humanity, victory and defeat.
 She invited the audiences to interpret her motives

 and ideas, in which their interpretations would change with the passage of time.

 Her work is influenced by pop culture and mass-media.
 The political figures were transformed into

 consumption-oriented, media-driven characters and the voters simply became consumers.
 These

 virtual images eventually become reality and are part of our memory.

 "A Decade After: Reminiscences Of A Vanishing Hometown, Loss And Desire" created

 The artist was born in Hong Kong and immigrated to Los Angeles.
 Her impression of her

 hometown is still in the era of pre-1997 under the British rule; associated with the “new changes”

 she perceives from the media on the Internet.
 Her last visit back to Hong Kong was in 2004.
 The

 differences in the sense of values and cultures; the change of cityscapes; the change in

 demographics; the demolition of colonial landmarks.
 She found a disconnection with her family

 and friends she grew up with.
 Her personal imaginary hometown and emotions was completely

 buried and repressed by her visit.

 This series of artworks is derived from old black/white photographs of her own.
-The
+The photographs

-technologies, she transforms emotions and memories into abstract contemporary works.
+transforms emotions and memories into abstract contemporary works.
 From there, she expresses

 longing, sadness and loneliness for the loss of her good old days.
 At the same time, she reveals

 hope, discontent and desire for her own imaginary brave new world.
 Her works ponder questions

 about life, society, cultural and political issues; and provoke the viewers to interpret her stories and